 Building and Experimenting

 To make sure all the pieces work and the selected color palettes and spacing system support all desired UI components and structure, I test the design system with actual designs.
 Making adjustments to make sure the basic building blocks provide enough flexibility and choices to make the system easily scalable.
-All the while, I try to keep its minimalistic to make the system easy to use.
+All the while, I try to limit variations and choices to make the system easy to use.
 I also ensure that all decisions are logical and systematic.

 We used to make things small, to cramp as much stuff into users’ eyes.
 It makes the UI messy and clustered.
 We’re changing that philosophy.
 Each element can and should take as much space as needed.
 The UI can be bolder as well.
 This makes it clearer to the users about what we want to say with the design.

 Theming The System

 The new color table is robust and systematic.
 Giving us the capability to do a major thing like changing the corporate branding color with minimum effort.
 Also, opening up new domains by creating a sub design system in different themes is now a breeze.
 The system can be themed to build other apps such as Wongnai Merchant App as well.

 There are many reasons to support dark mode.
 One being, it is what’s expected from top tech companies.
 (You would expect Twitter, Pinterest, Youtube, etc to support it.)
 With Design System 2.0 Dark mode support has been rethought from the ground up.